wp-plugins/wordfence/readme.txt

 * Wordfence Security is the only security plugin that is fully integrated with it's own high speed caching engine to avoid security and caching conflicts.
 * Wordfence Security actually verifies your website source code integrity against the official WordPress repository and shows you the changes.
 We are the only plugin to do this.
 * Wordfence Security provides two-factor authentication (Cellphone Sign-in) for paid members.
 We're the only plugin to offer this.
-* Wordfence Security includes comprehensive protection against DDoS attacks by giving you a performance boost up to 50X and giving you the option to disable XML-RPC among other features.
+* Wordfence Security includes protection against DDoS attacks by giving you a performance boost up to 50X.
 * Wordfence Security scans check all your files, comments and posts for URL's in Google's Safe Browsing list.
 We are the only plugin to offer this very important security enhancement.
 * Wordfence Security scans do not consume large amounts of your precious bandwidth because all security scans happen on your web server which makes them very fast.
 * Wordfence Security fully supports WordPress Multi-Site which means you can security scan every blog in your Multi-Site installation with one click.